ChrisF1976/MMM-Cookidoo/README.md

 // or
 this.sendNotification("Cookidoo_add");
 ```
-### Use a shortcut to the link
+## Use a shortcut to the cookidoo-link
-The cookidoo link is stored in `~/MagicMirror/modules/MMM-Cookidoo/cookidoo.link` after the `Cookidoo_add` notification or a manual click on the link.
-You can create a shortcut on your mobile device.
+The cookidoo link is stored in `~/MagicMirror/modules/MMM-Cookidoo/cookidoo.link`.
+Now you can also create a shortcut on your mobile device to get the cookidoo link.
+**This solution work with Apple devices.
+I dont know if Android supports that, too.**
 1. Open the Shortcuts App
    Open the Shortcuts app on your iPhone or iPad.
 2. Create a New Shortcut